tinymce/tinymce-docs/plugins/link.md

 ### `link_context_toolbar`

 By default it is not possible to open links directly from the editor.
 Setting `link_context_toolbar` to `true` will enable a context toolbar that will appear when the user's cursor is within a link.
 This context toolbar contains fields to modify, remove and open the selected link.
-External links will be opened in a separate tab, while relative ones will cause scroll to a target within the editor (if the target is found).
+External links will be opened in a separate tab, while relative links scroll to a target within the editor (if the target is found).

 > Note: This context toolbar is the same as the context toolbar mentioned in the [`link_quicklink`](#link_quicklink) documentation below.